KimlyTor/SimpleTodo/README.md

 ## NotesDebug
-My app kept crashing when I clicked on the save button.
-I learn to debug the problem by using the Debug app on Android Studio.
+The app kept crashing when I clicked on the save button.
+I learned to debug the problem by using the Debug app on Android Studio.
 It showed that the cause of the crash was in the activity-edit-item.xml where the android:id="@+id/etItemText" was defined twice.
 Therefore, the bug was fixed by deleting one of them.

 ## License